nbuitragob/homework_t8/README.md

     ```
   ![alt](./images/proof20.png)

-  You can acces now though your browser using *localhost:4200*
+  You can access now though your browser using *localhost:4200*

    ![alt](./images/proof21.png)